Articles by Cody Barnett, MPH, MRA Senior Director of Communications & Patient Engagement

 By Cody Barnett, MPH, MRA Senior Director of Communications & Patient Engagement | 4 October 2022 In News

 A study led by researchers at Brown University surprisingly found that people who ate the most fish were the most likely to develop melanoma.
 Before you change your diet, read more about the study, its findings, and limitations.

 About the Author

-Cody R. Barnett joined the Melanoma Research Alliance (MRA) as Director of Communications in August of 2017.
-He works to develop and cultivate strategies, messages, and stories that propel MRA’s mission forward.
+Cody Barnett, MPH serves as the Director of Communications & Patient Engagement at the Melanoma Research Alliance (MRA).
+In this role, he works to develop and cultivate strategies, messages, and stories that propel MRA and its mission forward.
+In addition, he develops patient-friendly articles, tools, and resources that demystify new research advances and make them actionable.
 Cody is responsible for media relations, web and social marketing, publications and materials development, and organizational branding.
-He is committed to using the power of visual, verbal, and written communications to promote MRA as a powerful force for advancing melanoma research.
+He is committed to using the power of storytelling and patient-centered thinking to advance melanoma research and improve patient outcomes.

 Before joining the Melanoma Research Alliance, Cody served as Director of Communications at AIDS United, where he directed all internal, public, member, and online communications for the national HIV-focused organization.
-Previous to this, he managed digital communications for the Robert Wood Johnson Foundation’s Aligning Forces for Quality (AF4Q) initiative.
+Previous to this, he managed digital communications for the Robert Wood Johnson Foundation’s signature initiative, Aligning Forces for Quality (AF4Q).

 Cody earned his Master of Public Health (MPH), concentrating in health policy, from The George Washington University Milken Institute School of Public Health in 2013 and a Bachelor of Arts in political science from York College of Pennsylvania.